-Nail & Screw Pop Repair in St. Albert, AB
+Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 Drywall Nail Pop Solutions

-Nail pops occur when drywall nails work loose from the underlying framing, creating visible bumps or dimples on your wall surface.
-These cosmetic defects typically develop due to wood shrinkage, temperature fluctuations, or improper installation.
+Nail pops occur when drywall nails come loose from the underlying framing, creating visible bumps or dimples on your wall.
+These cosmetic defects typically develop due to wood shrinkage, temperature fluctuations, or improper placement.

 Our nail pop repair process begins with complete nail removal rather than simply hammering the protruding fastener back into place.
 This approach prevents the same nail from popping again within months.

-We then install new drywall screws approximately 1.5 inches above and below the original nail location.
+We then place new drywall screws approximately 1.5 inches above and below the original nail location.
 These screws penetrate deep into the stud, providing superior holding power compared to the original drywall nails.

-The repair area receives professional patching compound application, followed by precise sanding and texture matching.
+The repair area receives a professional application of patching compound, followed by precise sanding and texture matching.
 This ensures your repaired wall blends seamlessly with the surrounding surface.

 Common nail pop locations include: